 If you’re a developer and want to get started, here’s a quick introduction using our test network:

-1. Use the create_keys API call to generate the public/private keys for your Stellar account.
+1. Use js-stellar-sdk to generate the public/private keys for your Stellar account.

-2. Using the address you generated, ask a friend to send you some stellars.
+2. Using the address you generated, ask our friendly robot to send you some lumens:

 Save your keys to make other API calls on the network.